 Most cats have an easy time using their litter box.
-A good bunch of the younger ones also enjoys taking bathroom breaks.
+A good bunch of the younger ones also enjoy taking bathroom breaks.
 The problem in using a litter box develops when senior cats revert to the instincts of burying their bodily emissions among other conditions.
 A suffering cat owner will clean soiled seat cushions and bed linen more frequently than they empty the litter box.
 Some cats will go as far as using the laundry basket full of clean clothes or lying next to you in silent guilt as they soil the bed.

 Unraveling this weird cat behavior will require that you view the world through the cat’s eyes to gain more understanding.
 Adult cats who understand the rules of the house may opt to forfeit them to align with their feline practices.
 It is not impossible to solve and reverse the reasons causing your cat to have improper elimination options.
 This is the most common problem for owners of senior cats.